-- 9) Daily class participation and attendance; completion of all in-class reflective writing exercises; regular attendance at evening film screenings (4 or more out of the total of 6, unless the screenings are in conflict with another academic obligation.) - 10) Substantive contribution to the course interactive web project on homelessness.
-This project will include each student's electronic journal articles, as well as relevant digital static images and digital video interviews from our individual local service and our group service-learning trip to Washington, DC. - 11) The moderation of one fifteen-minute discussion concerning an article on some aspect of homelessness found in a major main-stream newspaper or magazine.
+- 9) Daily class participation and attendance; completion of all in-class reflective writing exercises; regular attendance at evening film screenings (4 or more out of the total of 6, unless the screenings are in conflict with another academic obligation.) - 10) Substantive contribution to the course interactive web presence concerning homelessness.
+This presence includes each student's weekly blog entries, as well as relevant digital static images and digital video interviews from our individual local service and our group service-learning trip to Washington, DC. - 11) The moderation of one fifteen-minute discussion concerning an article on some aspect of homelessness found in a major main-stream newspaper or magazine.
 Each week one student will sign up to lead this discussion, which generally will be held on Monday mornings at the start of class.
 Each student will be responsible for finding and distributing to the class copies of his/her article by no later than the class period before the discussion. - 12) All aspects of this course must be completed in order to pass the course.